nicklotz/nlnetvirt/src/13-virtualization-in-practice/networking-in-docker-lab.md

 docker run hello-world
 ```

-Let your instructor know if you get a permissions error and/or are unable to run Docker without sudo.

 ## B. Create and use a Docker network

 1. Create a custom bridge network.
 These are isolated on a single host.